 Withdrawal from Courses

 Engineering students are expected to assess early in the semester if they have appropriate time and background to successfully complete a course.
 Therefore, following University policy, all courses for which a grade or mark (including WN, WP, and WF) appears on the transcript will count as an attempt at a course.
-Students may drop a course within the first four weeks of the semester without a notation appearing on the transcript.
+Students may drop a course within the first two weeks of the semester without a notation appearing on the transcript.
 Starting with the fifth week of the semester, a withdrawal will be noted on a student's transcript.
 If a student feels that extenuating circumstances beyond his or her control justify the withdrawal and support its not being counted as an attempt at the course, a petition must be submitted for consideration to the Associate Dean for Academic Affairs during the semester in which the course is taken.
 If the petition is approved, the withdrawal mark will remain on the transcript but a notation will be made in the student's advising record to not count it as an attempt for assessment of allowed repeats.

 Students are encouraged to consider incorporating into their course of study up to two courses elected in any of three exchange arrangements: the Michigan Intercollegiate Graduate Studies Program (MIGS), the University of Windsor — WSU, Exchange Program Agreement). and Dual Enrollment with the University of Michigan.
 The latter enrollment may be utilized at both the Ann Arbor and Dearborn campuses.
 Consult the graduate advisor and the Dean’s Office for information and application forms applicable to these programs.

 The Master of Science is offered in alternative energy technology, biomedical, chemical, civil, computer, and electrical engineering; engineering management, engineering technology; industrial, manufacturing, and mechanical engineering; and materials science and engineering.